LucasRochaFernandes/eCommerceMicroservices/README.md

   - **Features**:
     - Uses **MongoDB.Driver** for database operations.
     - Publishes messages to RabbitMQ to notify other services when products are created or updated.
+    - Implements **Redis** for caching product data to improve performance.

 ## API Gateway